 Size and Capacity.
-Pits shall be sized to accommodate the normal mortality in accordance with criteria acceptable to state and local regulatory agencies.
+Pits shall be sized to accommodate the normal mortality in accordance with criteria acceptable to State and local regulatory agencies.
 The disposal pit shall be a minimum of 4 feet wide and 4 feet long.
-No minimum depth is required, but the selected depth shall accommodate 2 feet of cover over the mortality.
-Multiple pits shall be separated by a minimum of three feet of undisturbed or compacted soil.
+No minimum depth is required, but the selected depth shall accommodate 2 feet of

 Structural Loading and Design.
 Vehicular traffic shall not be allowed within four feet of the pit structure.

-Fences or other barriers shall be used to limit access by people, animals, and vehicles.
+Fences or other barriers shall be used to exclude vehicles where necessary.

-The disposal pit shall be cased with masonry blocks, treated timber, or a pre-cast concrete septic tank conforming to American Society of Testing Materials (ASTM) C1227 Standard Specification for Pre-cast Septic Tanks.
+The disposal pit shall be cased with masonry blocks, pre-cast concrete block, cast-in-place concrete, treated timber or a pre-cast concrete septic tank conforming to American Society of Testing Materials (ASTM) C1227-00b Standard Specification for Pre-cast Septic Tanks.
 In all cases, the bottom of the pit shall remain exposed to the soil.
-If the pre-cast septic tank is used, it shall be fabricated with three 6-inch openings in each end, and five six inch openings in each When masonry block are used, every fourth block in each course shall be laid sideways (openings toward the outside) except the top and bottom courses.
-The bottom course shall be on a reinforced concrete footing of at least one foot wide and six inches thick.
-When treated timbers are used for walls, one inch spacing shall be left between timbers.
+If the pre-cast septic tank or cast-in-place concrete is used, it shall be fabricated with 6-inch openings spaced at two foot intervals around the perimeter located six inches above the floor.
+When masonry block are used, every fourth block in each course shall be laid sideways (openings toward the outside) except the top and bottom courses.
+The bottom course shall be on a reinforced concrete footing at least one foot wide and six inches thick.
+When treated timbers or pre-cast concrete block are used for walls, a one-inch spacing shall be left between timbers.

-For pits that are four to five feet deep, a step or bench 18 inches wide and one-foot deep shall be dug around the perimeter of the main pit so the remaining vertical wall shall not exceed four feet.
-For pits greater than five feet deep, the earthen wall shall be sloped back at 1 1⁄2 horizontal to 1 vertical (1 1⁄2: 1) or flatter.
+For pits that are four to five feet deep, a step or bench 18 inches wide and one foot deep shall be dug around the perimeter of the main pit so the remaining vertical wall shall not exceed four feet.
+For pits greater than five feet deep, the earthen wall shall be sloped back at 1 1/2 horizontal and 1 vertical or flatter from the four foot depth to the top of the pit.

 The top of a disposal pit shall be covered with a slab constructed of reinforced concrete or treated timber having an appropriately sized hole for a drop chute.
 A pit over eight feet long shall have drop chutes every five feet and a minimum of two drop chutes.
-The drop chutes shall be appropriately covered and made of drainage tile, or concrete, clay, or polyvinyl chloride (PVC) pipe.
-A ten-inch opening is recommended for chickens, and a twelve-inch opening for turkeys and suckling pigs.
+The drop chutes shall be appropriately covered and made of drainage tile or concrete, clay or polyvinyl chloride (PVC) pipe.
+A ten-inch opening is recommended for chickens and a twelve-inch opening for turkeys and suckling pigs.
+Openings for other types of animals shall be appropriately sized.